Sainglend/tda-api-client/README.md

 ## Queueing REST calls
 (For queueing of streaming requests, see the streaming README.)
 You can put your REST API calls into a queue so that you don't have to worry about rate limiting.
 This is a strictly opt-in feature.
-To turn on queueing you MUST set the desired spacing for request processing:
+To turn on queueing you MUST set the desired spacing for request processing.
+When doing so, keep in mind:
+- This isn't exact.
+The intent is that the request spacing is AT LEAST your set spacing, but it may be faster by a couple milliseconds because of how far up the chain the timer runs.
+- There will be an occasional auth call, which counts against the rate limit but is NOT accounted for here.
+Generally, an access_token is good for many minutes, able to be set to be up to 55 (configurable with updateUserPreferences()).

+Anyway, here is how to turn ON queueing:
 ```typescript
 import {tdaRestQueue} from "tda-api-client";
 // default value is 510 if you call without an input